manuelCarlos/Easing/README.md

 The functions are design to accept a generic floating-point value  as time parameter,
 and return a floating-point denoting the rate of change of a property over time.

 Supported argument types:
  - Float
  - Double
  - CGFloat

 ### Usage
 Add the file *Easing.swift* to your project and you are ready to go.
-The *Curve* type allows acess to all the different functions, for example:
+The *Curve* type allows access to all the different functions, for example:

     let x: Float = 0.3
     let a = Curve.quadratic.easeIn(x)
     // a = 0.09

     let x2: CGFloat = 0.5
     let b = Curve.sine.easeOut(x2)
     // b = 0.7071067811865